Last modified by djahnie 2023-11-15 17:42:46

 :car: Deployment

-We use GitLab CI to build the gitbook, then rsync to deploy it to yuca.yunity.org where it is served at handbook.kanthaus.online.
+We use Forgejo actions to build the gitbook, then rsync to deploy it to yuca.yunity.org where it is served at handbook.kanthaus.online.

-You can check the status or progress by viewing the pipelines.
+You can check the status or progress by viewing the actions.

 :zap: Emojis